vadniks/Gleana/Readme.md

 // optionally, what's the point of these numbers if they cannot be used anywhere else? - implement the applications!

+Support for complex numbers (those which have real and imaginary parts and are the result of (-anyPositive)^(1/(2n)) (n is any integer 1,2,3...) and their algebra

 Numeric methods: numeric differentiation/integration, etc

-Matrices and vectors and their algebra operations support
+Matrices and vectors and their algebraic operations support

 Algebraic expressions evaluator/processor aka calculator (the one that uses the inverse polish notation),
 like: \_future_type\_ result = eval("a + b + c^(lnb - {sin(shd))}", a, b, c, d);